Mosquito Control

 Stage 1: Eggs

 Only female mosquitoes have the ability to lay eggs.
-In order to develop eggs, the female needs a blood meal.With each blood meal, the female can lay several hundred eggs.
+In order to develop eggs, the female needs a blood meal.
+With each blood meal, the female can lay several hundred eggs.
 The eggs are laid in or around water and will attach to one another, forming a raft.
 Individual eggs will float independently.
 After 24 to 48 hours, the eggs will hatch and release larvae.

 Stage 2: Larvae

-Mosquitoes spend approximately seven days to complete development of the larval stage depending on food and temperature conditions.
+Mosquitoes spend approximately seven days to complete the development of the larval stage depending on food and temperature conditions.

 Stage 3: Pupae

-A week to ten days after the eggs hatch, the larvae transform to pupae.
+A week to ten days after the eggs hatch, the larvae transform into pupae.
 At this time, they can breathe oxygen.
 However, they cannot feed (bite).
 Mosquitoes spend one to two days in the pupae stage.

 Stage 4: Adult